A Powerful Church Service

-Summary: Do services at your church regularly manifest the mighty power of the Holy Spirit?
-By following a few simple biblical principles, your congregation can frequently find itself saying, "That was a great service!"
+- Summary: Do your church services regularly manifest the mighty power of the Holy Spirit?
+By following a few simple biblical principles, your congregation can frequently find itself saying, "That was a powerful service!"

 • 1 Corinthians 3:18-19a Do not deceive yourselves.
 If any one of you thinks he is wise by the standards of this age, he should become a “fool” so that he may become wise.
 [19a] For the wisdom of this world is foolishness in God’s sight.